-Rescue effort underway to save dolphins stranded in mud flats
+Dolphin pair get stranded in nature reserve mud flats

-A rescue effort is now underway to save two dolphins that have become stranded in mud flats at a nature reserve.
+A RESCUE effort was launched to save two dolphins that became stranded in mud flats.

-The sea creatures were spotted in the mud at Essex Wildlife Trust Thurrock Thameside Nature Park, Mucking Wharf Road, Stanford-le-Hope at about noon today.
+Firefighters, the British Divers Marine Life Rescue and the Southend RNLI rushed to the incident at Essex Wildlife Trust Thurrock Thameside Nature Park, Mucking Wharf Road, Stanford-le-Hope at about 1pm yesterday.

-Firefighters and rescuers from the British Divers Marine Life Rescue are on scene.

 A spokesman for the British Divers Marine Life Rescue said: “We were called at midday today by the Essex Wildlife Trust with reports of two harbour porpoises in the mud.